arash-ha/ND---Self-Driving-Car-Engineer/Project - Extended Kalman Filter/README-new.md

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-In this project, a kalman filter has been used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project, a Kalman filter has been used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.

+In this project, an extended Kalman filter has been implemented in the C++ programming language.

+Input data consisting of laser measurements (given directly as x and y positions, with some known uncertainty) and radar measurements (given as radius, angle, and radial velocity relative to some fixed measurement site, with some known uncertainty) are combined with a motion model to track a vehicle with much better accuracy than the standalone measurements allow.

+The projects and codes are designed to work with the Udacity term 2 simulator executable, and it is not possible to run independently.
+The outputs of Kalman Filter for two datasets are shown below:

 [//]: # (Image References)
-[Result of first dataset]: ./Result/Capture_dataset1.JPG
-[Result of second dataset]: ./Result/Capture_dataset2.JPG

-This project implements an extended Kalman filter in C++.

-Input data consisting of laser measurements (given directly as x and y positions, with some known uncertainty) and radar measurements (given as radius, angle, and radial velocity relative to some fixed measurement site, with some known uncertainty) are combined with a motion model to track a vehicle with much better accuracy than the individual measurements alone allow.

-The code presented here is designed to work with the Udacity term 2 simulation executable, and so cannot be run standalone.
-However, here's some example output.

-[//]: # (Image References)
 ![Result of first dataset](./Result/Capture_dataset1.JPG)
 ![Result of second dataset](./Result/Capture_dataset2.JPG)

-Red circles are lidar measurements.

-Blue circles are radar measurements (position markers inferred from radius and angle; the also-supplied radial velocity measurements are not shown).
+Red circles are lidar measurements and blue circles are radar measurements (position markers inferred from radius and angle; the also-supplied radial velocity measurements are not shown).

 Green markers are the car's position as estimated by the Kalman filter.
-It's clear that the Kalman filter does a good job of tracking the car's position with significantly reduced noise.
+It can be seen that the Kalman filter had a good performance in tracking the car's position with significantly reduced noise.